-Also, if further withdrawals fall within your spouse’s personal allowance each year, (basically under £11,000) these will also be tax-free.
+Also, if further withdrawals fall within your spouse’s personal allowance each year, (under £12,500) these will also be tax-free.

 Every year you can sell assets (like a property, shares, antiques etc) and make some profit on them before you have to pay tax.
 This is your Capital Gains allowance.

 After that you have to start paying CGT (Capital Gains Tax).
-This tax year the allowance is £11,700.
+This tax year the allowance is £12,000.
 Using your CGT allowance saves up to 20% capital gains tax on profit from shares or funds.
 You’ll need to fill out a self assessment between the next tax day and January 31st the following year to use your allowance.

-If you’re a sophisticated investor (and you are of course!), and you pay tax, you could consider investing in a VCT (Venture Capital Trust), before the end of the tax year because you get 30% tax relief on it.
+If you’re a sophisticated investor (and you are of course!), and you pay tax, you could consider investing in a VCT (Venture Capital Trust), before tax day because you get 30% tax relief on it.

 However, be aware that these are very risky and many of them don’t give you a decent return, even when you factor in the lovely tax saving.